-In this section we discuss the formal semantics for $RCL\ 2000$ .
-We do so by identifying a restricted form of first order predicate logic called RFOPL which is exactly equivalent to $RCL\ 2000$ .
-Any property written in $RCL\ 2000$ , called a $RCL\ 2000$ expression, can be translated to an equivalent expression in RFOPL and vice versa.
+In this section, we discuss the formal semantics for RCL 2000.
+We do so by identifying a restricted form of first-order predicate logic called RFOPL which is exactly equivalent to RCL 2000.
+Any property written in RCL 2000, called a RCL 2000 expression, can be translated to an equivalent expression in RFOPL and vice versa.
 The syntax of RFOPL is described later in this section.
-The translation algorithm, namely Reduction, converts a $RCL\ 2000$ expression to an equivalent RFOPL expression.
-This algorithm is outlined in figure 6.
-Reduction algorithm eliminates A0 function(s) from $RCL\ 2000$ expression in the first step.
+The translation algorithm, namely, Reduction, converts a RCL 2000 expression to an equivalent RFOPL expression.
+This algorithm is outlined in Figure 6.
+The Reduction algorithm eliminates AO function(s) from a RCL 2000 expression in the first step.
 Then we translate OE terms iteratively introducing universal quantifiers from left to right.
-If we have nested OE functions in the $RCL\ 2000$ expression, translation will start from innermost OE terms.
-This algorithm translates $RCL\ 2000$ expression to RFOPL expression in time $\mathcal{O}(n)$ , supposing that the number of OE term is n.
+If we have nested OE functions in the RCL 2000 expression, translation will start from the innermost OE terms.
+This algorithm translates the RCL 2000 expression to an RFOPL expression in time O(n), supposing that the number of OE terms is n.